buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/README.md

 * Material presentation in shape models (e.g. by color, hatching, rendering);
 * Relation to the ingredients of a material composite.

-> HISTORY&nbsp; New schema in IFC1.0
+> HISTORY  New schema in IFC1.0

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Definition of material properties and their assignment to _IfcMaterial_ or other appropriate options in _IfcMaterialSelect_ is now fully captured by _IfcExtendedMaterialProperties_ using the general _IfcProperty_ approach.
+> IFC4 CHANGE  Definition of material properties and their assignment to _IfcMaterial_ or other appropriate options in _IfcMaterialSelect_ is now fully captured by _IfcExtendedMaterialProperties_ using the general _IfcProperty_ approach.
 Specific predefined subtypes of _IfcMaterialProperties_ are no longer available.

 { .deprecated}
-> DEPRECATION&nbsp; Material designation by using _IfcMaterialList_ is deprecated and should not be used.
+> DEPRECATION  Material designation by using _IfcMaterialList_ is deprecated and should not be used.
 The classification of materials should not be done using _IfcMaterialClassificationRelationship_ anymore (entity type deprecated); the _IfcExternalReferenceRelationship_ in _IfcExternalReferenceResource_ schema should be used instead.